 - 1. Timed event judge will not flag contestant out until time is recorded. - 2.
 Judge is to flag time, then flag contestant out if run is not legal. - 3.
-The tie will be passed on by a field judge and if it is not secure for six seconds, the contestant will receive no time. - 4.
-Contestant will receive a no time for touching the goat or tie string after signaling she is finished. - 5.
-If the contestant's horse crosses over the rope or goat, or if the contestant's horse comes in contact with the goat or rope prior to the contestant signaling for time, a ten (10) second penalty will be assessed. - 6.
-If the goat should break away because of the fault of the horse, the contestant will receive no time between flags. - 7.
+The tie will be passed on by a field judge and if it is not secure for

+- six seconds, the contestant will receive no time. - Contestant will receive a no time for touching the goat or tie string after signaling she is finished. - If the contestant's horse crosses over the rope or goat, or if the contestant's horse comes in contact with the goat or rope prior to the contestant signaling for time, a ten (10) second penalty will be assessed. - If the goat should break away because of the fault of the horse, the contestant will receive no time between flags. - 7.
 A five (5) second penalty will be assessed if the contestant enters the arena without her hat on her head. - 8.
-Time should be taken with the average of two (2) times at all Rodeos. - 9.
-Assistant helping the goat tying contestant will not be allowed to go past the plane of the main arena gate when they are entering the arena or the contestant will receive a no time.
+Time should be taken with the average of two (2) times at all Rodeos. - Assistant helping the goat tying contestant will not be allowed to go past the plane of the main arena gate when they are entering the arena or the contestant will receive a no time. - 10.
+The contestant is allowed a running start.
+If the gate is centrally located, contestant must keep forward motion to the goat.
+If a side or corner gate is used, or two goats, a single spin or pivot is acceptable in either direction or by the Arena Director's approval.
+Failure to comply will be a not time.
+Contestant must be mounted when entering the arena.

-- 1. No run will be given due to faulty or broken equipment furnished by contestant in any event. - 2.
-If the goat should break away, it will be left to the judges' discretion whether she will get a re-run. - 3.
-When both the digital clocks malfunction and no time was recorded from digital watches, if stock was qualified on in the field, contestant will be given a re-run at a time designated by the Judges and the Arena Director, plus any penalties.

-4. If the judge sees he has made an error in flagging, he must declare a re-run before the contestant leaves the arena.
+- No run will be given due to faulty or broken equipment furnished by contestant in any event. - If the goat should break away, it will be left to the judges' discretion whether she will get a rerun. - When both the digital clocks malfunction and no time was recorded from digital watches, if stock was qualified on in the field, contestant will be given a rerun at a time designated by the Judges and the Arena Director, plus any penalties. - 4.
+If the judge sees he has made an error in flagging, he must declare a rerun before the contestant leaves the arena.